Masked Recurrent Mixers

 We start by briefly describing the architecture of the masked mixer.
 In short, this is an MLP Mixer (a transformer-like model where attention is swapped for linear transformations) modified for causal language modeling by adding triangular masks to token mixing transformations.
 These token mixing operations are what has been called ‘data-independent’: for any given input, the weights of these operations are unchanged and only activations change.
 In constrast a transformer’s attention is a ‘data-dependent’ transformation, as the token mixing ‘weights’ in attention are themselves dependent upon the input data.
 Much ado has been made about the difference between data-dependent and data-independent transformations, mostly around the fact that data-dependent transformations actually encode families of functions rather than individual functions and thus may explore a larger function space than the alternative.
 That argument is not convincing to this author both because the space explorable by data-independent deep nonlinear models is itself extremely large (actually complete for all computable functions), because the training process ends with a highly data-dependent model, and because emperical results suggest very little difference in training efficiency or ability between models of these two classes.

 Data-independency provides a very nice feature that we will use here for linear-complexity adaptation: we know what each transformation will be and indeed what the matrix values of each vector-matrix multiplication will be ahead of time, such that we can enforce the limitations we want directly to the transformation itself.
-Suppose we had a model that had a context window of size 3: in this case, our inter-token mixing operations for a non-headed model are as follows:
+Suppose we had a model that had a context window of size $n=3$ and in this case, our inter-token mixing operations for a non-headed model $Y = XM$ may be represented as follows: given the input $X$ of all embeddings for each token, we can express the token mixing operation as matrix multiplication of this input by $M$ as being

 What Token Mixing Weights do Masked Mixers Learn?

-As previously mentioned, one substantial benefit of using masked mixers compared to transformers as a starting architecture for linear-complexity modeling is that the former use explicit parameterizations of inter-token transformations, whereas the latter use implicit parameterizations.
+How can we make a repeat mixer more like a masked mixer without sacrificing the linear complexity characteristic of this model?
+One substantial benefit of using masked mixers compared to transformers as a starting architecture for linear-complexity modeling is that the former use explicit parameterizations of inter-token transformations, whereas the latter use implicit parameterizations.
 What this means is that the inter-token transformations in masked mixers are, once trained, fixed and constant for all possible inputs, whereas these transformations are in effect defined by the data itself for transformers.
+This is beneficial because one can feasibly attempt to learn the characteristics of the inter-token transformations present in an unrestricted masked mixer by simply observing the mixer matrices, rather than resorting to statistical techniques to glean information from populations of matrices.

 masked mixer weight overview